matasgit/subsystem/README.md

 * type Turn Windows Features on or of
 * tick Windows Subsystem for Linux
 * go to MS store and install your flavor of linux
+* go to MS store and install Windows Terminal

 ## Install and setup Node.js and npm